indrimuska/jquery-editable-select/README.md

 ### onShow

-Fired when the list is hidden.
+Fired when the list is shown.

 ```javascript
 $('#editable-select').editableSelect({